ngneat/spectator/README.md

 Type ButtonComponent is part of the declarations of 2 modules [...]
 ```

-It is possible to tell Spectator not to add the component to the declarations of the internal module and, instead, use the manually defined module as is.
+It is possible to tell Spectator not to add the component to the declarations of the internal module and, instead, use the explicitly defined module as is.
 Simply set the `declareComponent` property of the factory options to `false`:

 ```ts
 const createComponent = createComponentFactory({